 Local authorities are now having to make do with much less, and residents are feeling the impact.
 According to the BBC, savings will see the threshold for which disabled or elderly individuals can receive care raised, bus services scrapped and children’s centres closed in parts of the UK.
-Budget recovery following the pandemic will be slow, and ongoing challenges such as an ageing population mean local authorities need to identify long-term solutions to meet budget-cut demands.
+Budget recovery following the pandemic will be slow.
+Ongoing challenges such as an ageing population mean local authorities need to identify long-term solutions to meet budget-cut demands.

-Streamlining employment services through digitalisation could enable local authorities to focus efforts on supporting marginalised groups who have been most affected.
-This would mean digitising both back-end processes and front-end services, to ease pressure points for staff while making services more accessible to jobseekers.
+Streamlining digital employment services could enable local authorities to focus efforts on supporting marginalised groups who have been most affected.
+This would mean digitising both back-end processes and front-end services.
+It can ease pressure points for staff while making services more accessible to jobseekers.

-Knowing what people need and how they need to access it will lead to better budget efficiency, making sure that public money is spent in the places where it will have the biggest impact, and saved from underused services that could be cut or cut back.
+Knowing what people need and how they need to access it will lead to better budget efficiency.
+It will help make sure that public money is spent in the places where it will have the biggest impact.
+Digitisation can also show where savings can be made on underused services.

 A National Data Strategy